CentralLabFacilities/CentralLabFacilities.github.io/joint-simon-effect.md

 After the experiment, participants received a full disclosure about what the study was really about and any further questions answered.

-## Preparation

-Participants should be pseudo-randomized to each condition.
-That means, it is important to have equal numbers of participants who sit left and light to the robot as well as equal numbers of male and female participants.

-To assign participants to each condition, the experimenter should prepare lists that document the participant number, condition, participant's gender, and comments to report whether everything went well or whether there were any issues.
-For instance, technical issuues, or participant- or experimenter-related issues.
-If there are different experimenters, it should be documented who tested which participant.

 # Results